 You can easily spend a couple of hours here, letting the sun caress your skin, the temples mesmerize your eyes and the delicious local food fill your belly!

-Reggia di Caserta – Caserta is famous for its stunning castle, a gem of stunning Italian style gardens and priceless art within easy reach from the motorway.
+Reggia di Caserta – a stunning castle, with Italian style gardens and priceless art

 Cassino – famous for the Cassino Abbey (stunning) and for being the location of the Cassino battle in the II world war, Cassino is the perfect stop on your way to Rome for both location, cultural significance and visual impact.